VMF-422: Doomed flight

-Another storm front swallowed them and at last, MacLaughlin agreed to turn back and try to fine either Nanumea or Nui, which was closest to their estimated location.
+Another storm front swallowed them and at last, MacLaughlin agreed to turn back and try to find either Nanumea or Nui, which was closest to their estimated location.
 But when they reached the area, Major MacLaughlin was not among them.
 The last men to see him alive, as he was making desperate attempts to use his radio, were Lieutenants John Lincoln and Jules Flood.

 The squadron was now under the command of Captain Cloyd Jeans.
 He decided that with fuel running low, they should stay together and ditch as one group.
 Meanwhile, Wilson had miraculously ditched on Niutao, east of Nanumea, and Moran had made brief radio contact with both Nanumea and Jeans.
 He parachuted over Nui, but due to injuries in the bail-out, died in the surf.
 Hansen was the only one of the pilots who managed to get a fix on the Funafuti radio range and landed safely.
 His unexpected arrival was the first indication to the Navy that a Marine squadron was missing at sea.

 Jeans and fourteen other pilots ditched as the storm drew closer.
 Two pilots, Lieutenants Bill Aycrigg and Ted Thurnau were too far away to be reached by raft.

 Lehnert, who had parachuted over the swimming Lauesen at the height of the storm when his own fuel ran out, was unable to find the other man.
-He spent the next three days alone on his raft until being found by a Consolidated PBY Catalina from Patrol Squadron 53 (VP-53) on the early afternoon of January 28.
+He spent the next three days alone on his raft until being found by a Consolidated PBY Catalina from Patrol Squadron 53 (VP-53) on the early afternoon of 28 January.